coleifer/peewee/docs/peewee/db_tools.rst

 .. class:: Runner(database, directory='migrations', table_name='schema_migration', schema=None)

    :param str schema: schema containing the tables to be migrated, passed to
-       the :class:`SchemaMigrator`.
-The history table lives in the same schema, so each schema tracks its own applied set and one set of migration files can be run against any number of schemas (``pwmigrate up -s tenant_a``, ``pwmigrate up -s tenant_b``).
+       the :class:`~playhouse.migrate.SchemaMigrator`.
+The history table
+       lives in the same schema, so each schema tracks its own applied set and one set of migration files can be run against any number of schemas (``pwmigrate up -s tenant_a``, ``pwmigrate up -s tenant_b``).

        When adopting ``schema=`` on a deployment whose history predates it, the runner will find no history there and consider every migration